MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/autochk.md

 ---
 title: autochk
-description: Reference topic for the autochk command, which runs when the computer is started and prior to Windows Server starting to verify the logical integrity of a file system. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the autochk command, which runs when the computer is started and prior to Windows Server starting to verify the logical integrity of a file system. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article